idj997/Nearal_Networks/README.md

-Certainly!
-Below is a professional README.md file that covers the three notebook files you've attached: **My_Demo_Architecture.ipynb**, **02_ResNet_Demo.ipynb**, and **02_LeNet_Demo.ipynb**.
-This README is aimed at someone familiar with deep learning and PyTorch, who wants to understand, run, or modify the demos.

 # Deep Learning CNN Demo Notebooks

 This repository contains PyTorch-based Jupyter Notebooks demonstrating and comparing three convolutional neural network (CNN) architectures on popular image classification datasets: